 Top 6 Free Resources to Prepare for the U.S. Citizenship English Test

 Along with the U.S. citizenship English test study tools below, it is always helpful to get some general English practice, too.
 FluentU is a great tool for this type of practice.
-It provides real-world English videos—like movie clips, news reports, inspiring speeches and more—that come with clickable captions and flashcards so you actually learn while you watch.

 The videos are organized by level and FluentU even suggests videos to you based on what you have already learned.
 It is a fun and simple way to learn English as native speakers really use it.
 This can prepare you for any interaction with your interviewer and boost your confidence on test day.